DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/EXCHANGE-RATE-IMPORT/Exchange-rate-import.md

 * Open Exchange Rates – Paid Subscription

 #### Assumptions
-* The Core extensions supports only todays date, unless otherwise specified.
+* The Core extensions supports only today's date unless otherwise specified.
 * Web Service availability is not guaranteed.
-Server or URL may be offline.
+The server or URL may be offline.
-* Free services are not guaranteed as the service providers may no longer provide it for free.
+* Free services are not guaranteed as the service providers may no longer provide them for free.

 ## Setup
 1. Navigate to **General ledger > Currencies > Configure Exchange Rate Providers**.